jlan84/sampling-distributions-assignment/assignment.md

    ```

    **Hint:**
-   - Use `np.random.randint` to randomly draw the row indexes with replacement
+   - Use `np.random.randint` to randomly draw the row indexes with replacement or `np.random.choice` to randomly draw elements directly
    - Create the bootstrap sample by indexing the original sample with the randomly drawn row indexes

 <br>